Sean Bradley: Technology career

-In the mid-nineties, while attending the Eastman School of Music, Bradley experimented with various technologies in the commercial analysis and automated creation of music for mass consumption via artificial intelligence.
-His later social experiments and statistical modelling of purchase habits among popular music consumers anticipated algorithmically driven preference engines used today by companies like Pandora and Amazon.
+In the mid-1990s, while attending the Eastman School of Music, Bradley experimented with various technologies in the commercial analysis and automated creation of music using artificial intelligence.
+His early social experiments and statistical modeling of purchase habits among popular music consumers anticipated algorithmically driven preference engines later adopted by commercial streaming platforms.

-In 2010, Bradley founded Bravoflix, an online video subscription service providing live streaming and on-demand performances of music, dance, and theater—the first site of its kind in the United States dedicated exclusively to the performing arts.
+In 2010, Bradley founded Bravoflix, an online video subscription service providing live streaming and on-demand performances of music, dance, and theater—the first platform of its kind in the United States dedicated exclusively to the performing arts.
+Three years later, he established BlogBlimp, a technology consultancy specializing in open-source, cloud-driven web applications.
+The firm's client portfolio has included major entities such as Fullscreen (company) and the Los Angeles Philharmonic.

-In 2013, Bradley founded BlogBlimp, a tech consultancy specializing in open source, cloud-driven web applications.
-The company's clients have included Fullscreen (company), one of the largest YouTube networks in the world, and the Los Angeles Philharmonic, an orchestra with one of the largest operating budgets in the world.
+In 2016, Bradley founded Wolfskill, a consultancy specializing in due diligence as a service for technology investors and founders, encompassing executive background checks and code reviews.

-In 2016, Bradley founded Wolfskill, a consultancy specializing in due diligence as a service for technology company investors and founders—including executive background checks and code reviews.
+Bradley later expanded his focus into artificial intelligence through Victory Tech Partners.
+The firm operates Wolf You Feed, an initiative centered on an AI decision engine that utilizes a "model council" architecture for multi-model consensus evaluation.
+Through Victory Tech Partners, he also co-founded Varona.ai, a Nairobi, Kenya-based artificial intelligence company focusing on public healthcare solutions and local health infrastructure, serving as its Chief Technology Officer (CTO).